Society for the Teaching of Psychology: Division 2 of the American Psychological Association

 Are you interested in sharing your secret teaching life with STP?

 We’d love to hear from you!
-To get started, send your name, institution, and answers to the questions below to the following email: howiteach@teachpsych.org.
+To get started, email the editorial team to express your interest and request the question list used: howiteach@teachpsych.org

 "This is How I Teach" edited by: Mindy J. Erchull, Editor (University of Mary Washington); Jill M. Swirsky, Associate Editor (Holy Family University); Victoria Symons Cross, Associate Editor (University of California, Davis); and Lora L. Erickson, Associate Editor (The Chicago School)